kyrie-edelweiss/edelweiss-archive/_pages/red-king-submission.md

 _Katherina:_
 —NO—

 _(But it’s too late.
 She drops.
-Her body plummets, limp, through the sulfurous skies.
+Her body plummets, limp, through the skies.
 Falling—not in love, but back to earth.
 Into ruin.)_

 _**MARS**_ (ascending, regaining form):
 **I'M SORRY.
 I'M SORRY.
 I'M SO SORRY.**